 We operate at three levels:

 - Our website contains research articles and constitutes a database of resources in the field of art law, including useful links, art law courses, and law firms with art law practices;

 - Our monthly and colorful Art Law Blast newsletter keeps subscribers updated about art and law-related news, events, case law, and publications; and

-- Our cultural and educational events include CLE programs, Art Law Mixers, our popular “You’ve Been Served” film screenings, and studio tours.
+- Our cultural and educational events include Art & Law Workshops for visual artists, CLE programs for attorneys, Art Law Mixers, our popular “You’ve Been Served” film screenings, and studio tours.
 We also promote worldwide events on our calendar.